 The south is not known for being cannabis-friendly.
 Virginia is the first state in the south to make serious efforts towards legalization.
 As of July 2021, it is legal for adults over the age of 21 to possess up to one ounce of marijuana.
 A household may grow up to four plants total (not per person).
 There are no marijuana licensing compliance requirements, although there are legal stipulations about the transfer of marijuana from person to person.

-Rhode Island, Pennsylvania, New Hampshire, Delaware, and Maryland
+Rhode Island, Pennsylvania, New Hampshire, Delaware, New Jersey and Maryland

-All five of these states have legalized medical marijuana laws, but have not legalized recreational use yet.
+All six of these states have legalized medical marijuana laws, but have not legalized recreational use yet.
 Recreational sales are slowly coming to New Jersey.